ariellel118/ariellel118.github.io/index.md

 ---

 I am a PhD candidate in Physics at UC Berkeley, working in the <a href="http://orensteinlab.berkeley.edu/orenstein-group/">group of Prof. Joe Orenstein </a> at Lawrence Berkeley National Laboratory.
 I specialize in symmetry-sensitive optical probes of quantum materials.
 My research focus is centered on magnetic materials and the development of state-of-the-art, modular optical techniques based on ultrafast lasers.
-My main projects were 1.
-Time-domain terahertz spectroscopy of magnetic excitations in the spin liquid candidate material &alpha;-RuCl<sub>3</sub> and 2.
-The implementation of a scanning birefrigence microscopy technique to study the magnetic phase transition and nematicitic domain formation in the antiferromagnetic switching material, Fe<sub>1/3</sub>NbS<sub>2</sub>.
-I also developed the hardware to integrate a uniaxial strain device into an optical cryostat.

 Before graduate school, I spent a year as a researcher in Geneva, Switzerland working with the Antihydrogen Laser Physics Apparatus (<a href="http://alpha.web.cern.ch/">ALPHA</a>) ALPHA is a large international collaboration combining expertise from plasma, atomic, and particle physics with the aim of trapping and preforming precision spectroscopy on atomic antimatter.